Todd Spitzer: Early career

 Spitzer joined the Orange County District Attorney's office in 1990 as deputy district attorney.
-He has prosecuted felonies including attempted murder, attempted rape, kidnapping, robbery, extortion, and reckless driving causing serious bodily injury.
-Spitzer has tried about 100 jury trials to verdict.
 He served in the position until 1996.

 From 1990 to 2000, Spitzer also served as a volunteer reserve police officer in the Los Angeles Police Department.
 Spitzer's first elected office was as a trustee to the Brea Olinda School Board in 1992.
 Serving in the position until 1996, he investigated a grading scandal at Brea Olinda High School involving a former registrar changing students' grades to enhance their chances of getting into college.

 Orange County Board of Supervisors

 Spitzer speaking at the California budget bill signing on June 6, 2004.

 Spitzer speaking on the "No on Proposition 66" campaign on June 20, 2004.

 In 1996, Spitzer ran against Assemblyman Mickey Conroy in a heated election for the 3rd supervisorial district seat on the Orange County Board of Supervisors.
 Described by Los Angeles Times as "a decided underdog", Spitzer came in second in the March 1996 primary among seven candidates, leading to a general election between him and Conroy.
 Spitzer won the general election and was sworn-in in January 1997.

-While serving on the board, he successfully opposed the conversion of the Marine Corps Air Station El Toro into an international airport and instead advocated for a "Millennium Plan" for a mixed-use commercial and residential development for the 4,700 acre property.
+While on the board, Spitzer opposed proposals to convert the Marine Corps Air Station El Toro into an international airport and instead promoted a “Millennium Plan” for mixed-use commercial and residential redevelopment of the 4,700-acre (1,900-hectare) property.
 Spitzer also advocated for the immediate release of a map of registered sex offenders living in Orange County.